 – The ride takes about 10 minutes and costs $15 per person.

 – B2, Canal Level, The Shoppes at Marina Bay Sands

 -Opening hours: 11am – 9pm; last ride at 8.30 pm

--Pregnant women and children under 85cm in height are not permitted on Sampan boat ride.
+-Pregnant women and children under 85cm in height are prohibited on Sampan boat rides.

 DIGITAL LIGHT CANVAS

-Digital light canvas is a multi-sensory digital installation which is so amusing for children.
+Digital light canvas is a multi-sensory digital installation that is so amusing for children.

-It is located in the side of the mall nearest to the Helix bridge.
+It is located on the mall’s side, nearest the Helix Bridge.
 This installation combines an LED floor and a 4D vision light sculpture.

 Basically it’s an amazing giant circle digital screen on the floor over which kids and the kids-at-heart can walk and run on and observe various displays change right under their feet.